Who to read in the library and information blogosphere

 In the Library with the Leadpipe - This probably shouldn’t be classified as a blog as it is an open access peer reviewed online journal.
 But sometimes you need a longer read to really appreciate an academic take on library and information issues.
 This fulfils that requirement and it’s a recent addition to my reading list.

 Library Writing - We need to get out there and share best practice.
 One way of doing this is to speak at a conference.
 This blog has calls for papers and links to all the library and information related events going on around the world.

 Lib Focus - This is an Irish library blog which is excellent for catching up with conference notes.

 The nature of the work done by library and information people means that it doesn’t matter if we work in different fields or subject areas.
-Although we all have different strengths and experience, we can apply good ideas from the commercial sector to schools libraries; from public libraries to health information.
-Our shared values are what brings us together.
+Although we all have different strengths and experience, we can apply good ideas from the commercial sector to school libraries; from public libraries to health information.
+Our shared values are what bring us together.